Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cà phê vùi cát nóng: Di sản sống giữa lòng Istanbul - 7

-The first time enjoying hot sand coffee right at Mr. Osman's shop, Dan Tri reporter could not hide his surprise: the small cup of coffee, strong, unfiltered, poured as thick as hot chocolate.
+The first time enjoying hot sand coffee right at Mr. Osman's shop, Dan Tri reporter could not hide his surprise: the small, strong cup of coffee, not filtered, poured as thick as hot chocolate.
 However, the taste buds faced another challenge.

-The coffee has a rather strong sweetness, especially if ordered şekerli - the way most Turks prefer it.
-Even when choosing az şekerli (less sugar), the coffee still has a very sweet aftertaste and a strong roasted aroma ( dark roast ).
-Besides, the most difficult thing to adapt to is the amount of residue and fine powder from the coffee grounds left in the cup.
+The coffee has a rather strong sweetness, especially if ordered at the şekerli level - the way most Turks prefer it.
+Even when choosing the az şekerli level (less sugar), the coffee still has a very sweet aftertaste and a strong roasted aroma ( dark roast ).
+Besides, the hardest thing to adapt to is the amount of residue and fine powder from the coffee grounds left in the cup.
 That can make those who are used to traditional filter coffee find it difficult to drink.

 "I tried two types: one slightly sweet and one original, but honestly, it didn't suit my taste.
-It felt like I was drinking cocoa powder that hadn't been fully mixed," said one of the tourists.
+It felt like I was drinking cocoa powder that hadn't been fully mixed," one of the tourists shared.

-Still, it was a memorable experience, like stepping into an ancient ritual, where every move from preparation to enjoyment carries cultural depth and a slowness rarely seen in modern life.
+Still, it was a memorable experience, like stepping into an ancient ritual where every move from preparation to enjoyment carried cultural depth and a slowness rarely seen in modern life.

 The thread connecting the past and the present